Proficiency Testing

 Who gets the results of my exam?

-When you register for a proficiency test through the Language Resource Center, you should tell the LRC who should be notified of the result of your exam.
-Normally, this is the Office of the Dean of Academic Affairs in your particular school.
-However you should ask to make sure in your particular case.
-The examiner will then send the results directly to that person with a copy to the LRC for archiving purposes.
+When you register for a proficiency test through the Language Resource Center (LRC), you should indicate who should receive your exam results.
+In most cases, this is the Office of the Dean of Academic Affairs within your school; however, you should confirm the appropriate recipient for your specific situation.
+The examiner will then send the results directly to that individual, with a copy provided to the LRC.

 Can the LRC grant me the language exemption I seek?

-No. The role of the Language Resource Center is simply to arrange for testing and certify that the proficiency test given is valid and meets criteria of professional standards.
-Only the appropriate Dean or Advisor in your program of study can grant you the exemption.
+No. The role of the Language Resource Center is limited to arranging testing and certifying that the proficiency exam is valid and meets professional standards.
+Only the appropriate Dean or Advisor within your program can grant an exemption.